- Sector : Sustainable Energy Solutions- Solar

 The Challenge

-SCF is evaluating an investment to serve as a capital partner for the construction and operation of this Solar PV Project.
-Project development is close to completion with first Phase construction anticipated in early Q2, 2023.
+SCF is evaluating an investment of up to $45m to serve as capital and funding partner for the full development, construction, and operation of the Solar PV Project.

 Our Target Impact